lucaromagnoli/m4l-color-coder/README.md

-# m4l-color-coder
+# M4L Color Coder
-A M4L device to define a color scheme for your tracks
+A M4L device to define a color scheme for your tracks.